aptos-foundation/AIPs/TEMPLATE.md

 (Please give a temporary file name to your AIP when first drafting it, AIP manager will assign a number to it after reviewing.)

-(Consider leaving the questions in the "quote box" and provide the answer directly below them, as opposed to removing the questions.
-This will leave more context for the reader to understand.)
+(Please leave the questions in the "quote box" and provide your answer(s) directly below them, as opposed to removing the questions and providing an answer without context to the reader.)

+The additional context of the question being answered should be more helpful for the reader to understand.)

 ## Summary